 Specifying the database if you are using the OCI or Novell exteNd Oracle driver When adding an Oracle database to the application server, you are asked for the name of the database.
-If you are using the OCI or Novell exteNd Oracle driver, the database name refers to the Oracle SQLNet Alias or the the SQLNet Alias points to a specific Oracle Database Instance on a specific server.
+If you are using the OCI or Novell exteNd Oracle driver, the database name refers to the Oracle SQLNet Alias or tnsnames.ora entry.
+The SQLNet Alias points to a specific Oracle Database Instance on a specific server.
 Typically you have one per Oracle database.